 - ½ cup sugar

 - non-stick cooking spray

 - 9x12 baking pan (glass or ceramic works well)

 First I want to make it clear, use frozen bread dough type rolls for this recipe.
 DO NOT USE heat and serve style rolls that are already fully baked.

-Whisk the coconut milk and sugar together.
+Make sure to whisk the canned coconut milk and sugar together well.